Stratford and Moreton Tramway: Operational history

 Goods traffic was conveyed by licensed carriers in their own wagons.
 They could also purchase a further licence costing £12 per annum, to carry passengers.

 By 1829, the tramway was making an operating profit, although the profits were not sufficient to pay off the considerable debts which the tramway had accrued.

 The steam hauled Oxford, Worcester and Wolverhampton Railway (OW&WR) opened in 1853 serving Moreton-in-Marsh with a new railway station, which severed the terminal buildings from the branch.
 This had compelled the OW&WR to take over the tramway on a perpetual lease from 1 May 1847.
 The OW&WR itself became part of the Great Western Railway (GWR) in 1863.
 The OW&WR upgraded the line all the way to Stratford to carry main-line wagons, albeit still horse-drawn, as the original act of Parliament forbade the use of steam locomotives; although this enabled some through traffic to operate, it did not do much to improve the fortunes of the line, and in 1859 the OW&WR opened a branch to Stratford from which took most of the through traffic, and which ended any hopes of the tramway becoming a financial success.
 Although the tramway continued to carry some traffic, by 1904, the northern section of the tramway to Stratford had become disused, and the tracks were lifted in 1918 as a wartime economy measure.
 The line was formally abandoned by the Great Western Railway Act 1926 (16 & 17 Geo.
 5. c. lxxxviii), exactly 100 years after it had been opened.

-The southern portion of the tramway between Moreton and Shipston-on-Stour however lasted longer: The GWR upgraded the line to allow it to be converted it into a conventional steam railway; to do this they had to obtain an act of Parliament to allow the use of steam locomotives.
+The southern portion of the tramway between Moreton and Shipston-on-Stour however lasted longer: The GWR upgraded the line to allow it to be converted it into a conventional steam railway; to do this they had to obtain authority in section 64 of the Great Western Railway (No. 1) Act 1884 (47 & 48 Vict. c. ccxxxv) to allow the use of steam locomotives.
 The line reopened in its new form on 1 July 1889 with locomotive operation, It therefore became the Shipston-on-Stour branch of the Great Western Railway.
 The sharp curves of the tramway alignment made it a slow journey.
 A passenger service of four trains each way per-day operated until 8 July 1929.
 Goods operation continued until closure on 2 May 1960.